JonKaric/CorgiScrollAlpha/README.md

-# Snappy
+# CorgiScroll

-Snappy is a tiny library that adds clickable pagination to CSS Scroll Snap sliders.
+CorgiScroll is a tiny library that adds clickable pagination to CSS Scroll Snap sliders.
 Just choose which elements to apply, and you're away!

 ![alt text](preview.webp)